caganselim/MaskTrackRCNN-PyTorch16/README.md

 # MaskTrackRCNN for video instance segmentation

+This repo contains fixes for MaskTrackRCNN paper to make it compatible on PyTorch 1.6+.

 ## Introduction
 This repo serves as the official code release of the MaskTrackRCNN model for video instance segmentation described in the tech report:
 ```